rupeshmore/k6-web-recorder/README.md

   ]
 }
 ```
-1. `url`: This is required value for the app.
-This can be defined in here or passed as arguments via command line.
+1. `url`: is required for the app.
+This can be defined in `config.json` or passed as an argument via command line.

 2. `recordThinkTime`: This will record think time between requests.
-Think Time greater than 3 seconds are only recorded.
-If `false` it will not capture think Time.
+Think time greater than 1 seconds are only recorded.
+If `false` it will not capture think time.
+Default value `true`.

-3. `assignRequestToVariable`: This will save the http requests to a variable.
+3. `assignRequestToVariable`: This will assign the http requests to a variable.

   Example:
-  `assignRequestToVariable = true`
+  `assignRequestToVariable: true`

   ```
   let req = http.get(https://github.com/rupeshmore);
 ```

-  `assignRequestToVariable = false`
+  `assignRequestToVariable: false`
   ```
   http.get(https://github.com/rupeshmore);
   ```